quaelin/idea/README.md

 # Concepts

 **Idea**: an immutable text document asserting an idea, thought or statement of fact.
-Identifiable by a unique iid (which, as it is inherited from IPFS, is actually a consistent hash of the Idea contents).
+Identifiable by its unique IPFS cid, which we refer to as an `iCid`.

 ```
 $ idea add "Grass is green"
 349t8ureughsiet7y45hteisuhtg
 ```

-The idea "Grass is green" has been stored in IPFS, and its unique iid was returned.
-It can be fetched by anyone who has the iid:
+The idea "Grass is green" has been stored in IPFS, and its unique iCid was returned.
+It can be fetched by anyone who has the iCid:

 ```
 $ idea get 349t8ureughsiet7y45hteisuhtg